 Rub ‘n Restore® products are safe for home use, around pets and children.
-The safety data and labels required by law assume the most hazardous method of application (i.e. spraying vs. sponging) and chronic exposure.
+The safety data sheets and labels are required by law and assume the most hazardous method of application (i.e. spraying vs. sponging) and chronic exposure.
 CC and Lesandre have been using these products since 1987 with no injury or chronic disease.
-Rub ‘n Restore® products are no worse than the latex paint on your walls and are less toxic than the chromium used to tan leather, the PVC used to manufacture vinyl, and the flame retardants applied upholstery foam, carpets and fabrics.
+Rub ‘n Restore® products are comparable to the latex paint on your walls, and are far less toxic than the chromium used to tan leather, the PVC used to manufacture vinyl, and the flame retardants applied to upholstery foam, carpets and fabrics.

 Let’s look at the ingredients.